-In 25 years of birth-work, I’ve learned to TRUST that with excellent nutrition, fresh air, exercise, low stress and avoidance of harmful substances, you and your baby will grow in harmony through pregnancy, leading to very healthy outcomes and rare need for medical interventions.
+In thirty years of birth-work, I’ve learned to TRUST that with excellent nutrition, fresh air, exercise, low stress and avoidance of harmful substances, you and your baby will grow in harmony through pregnancy, leading to very healthy outcomes and rare need for medical interventions.
 I BELIEVE IN YOU and your ability to create a safe, home oriented plan for the birth your baby.
 I PROMISE to inform you of the benefits, risks and options involved with your care and to PERSONALIZE your midwifery experience to the best of my understanding of your needs and wishes.
-Call me at (920) 328-5622 to discuss your questions!

 I was born and adopted in 1966 by Donald and Nancy Vandenput and grew up in the shadow of Lambeau Field.
 We spent summers and weekends around northeastern Wisconsin at the homes, farms and cabins of our extended family in Mountain, Lakewood, Townsend, Oconto, Suring and Gillett.